P-800 Oniks: Russian invasion of Ukraine

 The P-800 was used in the Russo-Ukrainian War.
-The Russian Defense Ministry announced that it had used the missile in 1 May 2022; reportedly a number of Oniks missiles were used to destroy military equipment around the city of Odesa.
-On 9 May, 2022 Russian missile forces in Crimea, launched 4 Onyx missiles on Odesa.
+The Russian Defense Ministry announced that it had used the missile on 1 May 2022; reportedly a number of Oniks missiles were used to destroy military equipment around the city of Odesa.
+On 9 May 2022 Russian missile forces in Crimea launched 4 Onyx missiles on Odesa.
 Russian MOD reported that their forces attacked Ukrainian helicopters located in Artsyz in the Odessa region.
 One Ukrainian Mi-24 helicopter was destroyed in the ground and one person was killed.

 Ukrainian Air Force Spokesperson Yurii Ihnat mentioned that the flight profile of the missile is of particular concern: "Onyx missiles are designed to destroy watercraft, and ships, it flies at a speed of 3000 km per hour, that is, very fast,...
 On the march [cruising], it can rise high, and when entering the target, it can actually fly 10–15 meters above the water to destroy the ship."
 He concluded that it was "impossible" to shoot them down with available anti-air means, but he mentioned that some success was found when using electronic warfare against them; he mentioned that a missile attack on 23 September 2023 missed a military target and destroyed a "recreational area", adding that "something affected its flight."

 Russian sources reported on 27 March 2024 that the missile received a new active homing head in order to hit ground targets more precisely.